-However, it’s now possible to build a home gym that includes everything you need for intense full-body workouts, for as little as £42.
+However, it’s now possible to build a home gym that includes everything you need for intense full-body workouts for much, much less.

 Here at MuscleSquad, we provide high quality gym equipment at reasonable prices.
 Here’s how to build a home gym on a budget.

 If you’re new to the gym, it is easy to gain muscle and get leaner thanks to “newbie gains”.
 Because of this, minimal equipment is needed for you to progress.